jelovirt/jelovirt.github.io/_posts/2016-02-18-font-configuration-in-pdf2.md

 ## Background

 Back when PDF2 was originally developed, FOP didn't support the font-selection-strategy property.
 This mean it was impossible to change the font per character if the font that was used didn't contain a particular glyph.
+An FO preprocessing step called _I18N_ was added to DITA-OT to enable per character font selection.
 FOP still doesn't support per-character font selection, so if FOP is used the I18N processing may still be needed when the fonts don't contain all glyphs needed.

 ## What is I18N processing